Stock market today: Wall Street drifts in mixed trading as Walmart's profit impresses

 Other big companies set to report their latest quarterly results this week include Nvidia and Target on Wednesday and Deere on Thursday.

-Nvidia, with a total market value of roughly $3.5 trillion, will need to hit analysts’ high expectations for growth during the latest quarter to justify its big stock price, which has surged more than 190% this year amid Wall Street’s frenzy around artificial-intelligence technology.
-The chip company's profit report may be the highlight for the U.S. stock market this week, and its 2.9% rise on Tuesday was the strongest force pushing upward on the S&P 500.
+Nvidia, with a total market value of roughly $3.5 trillion, will need to hit analysts’ high expectations for growth during the latest quarter to justify its big stock price, which has surged about 190% this year amid Wall Street’s frenzy around artificial-intelligence technology.
+The chip company's profit report may be the highlight for the U.S. stock market this week, and its 2.5% rise on Tuesday was the strongest force pushing upward on the S&P 500.

 The company's stock has been on a wild ride.
 It more than quadrupled in the first two and a half months of this year because the company makes servers used in AI.
 But it gave up all that and more, with losses accelerating after Ernst & Young resigned as its public accounting firm.
 A special committee of the company's board later said that a three-month investigation found "no evidence of fraud or misconduct on the part of management or the Board of Directors."